Skip to Main Content

-Search Tools for Ebooks
+Search Tools for eBooks

-In addition to searching the individual collections listed on the right, there are several other strategies that can be used for tapping into the Library's ebooks.
+In addition to searching the individual collections listed on the right, there are several other strategies that can be used for tapping into the Library's eBooks.

 Below are the major sources of ebooks offered by the Library.

-Using Ebook Readers
+Using eBook Readers

 Nooks and most other e-readers (except Kindle)

 Adobe Digital Editions is compatible with dozens of devices.
-We have developed specfic directions for using Adobe Digital Editions with the Nook.
+We have developed specific directions for using Adobe Digital Editions with the Nook.
 The same directions should be adaptable to other devices which are compatible with Adobe Digital Editions.

-Bluefire Reader is recommended for downloading our EBSCO ebooks for offline reading on Apple iOS and Android devices.
-The software is not necessary if you are simply reading ebooks when visiting the EBSCO sites.
+Bluefire Reader is recommended for downloading our EBSCO eBooks for offline reading on Apple iOS and Android devices.
+The software is not necessary if you are simply reading eBooks when visiting the EBSCO sites.